 “Less important but nonetheless a fact, is that such accidents are expensive for companies and investors.”

-The firm found that companies often have a lack of knowledge about reporting on health and safety issues and initiatives.
+The firm found that companies often have a lack of knowledge about reporting on health and safety issues and initiatives as outlined by the Health and Safety Executive (HSE) which is in all companies’ interests to stay on top of.
 What is reported also varies greatly making it difficult for investors to compare health and safety practices and RLAM called for standardised reporting requirements.

 Another area RLAM has assessed is tax.
 With regards to corporate tax, it said it was concerned that artificial structures designed to deliver tax benefits distorted economic realities and hampered its ability to fully understand companies that they invest it.
 The report added that as companies increasingly focus on emerging markets, it is vital these companies pay their taxes in order to support stability in the regions and corporate prosperity.